CaioCeretta/Ignite-React-Trilha2023/07-ignite-call/comments.md

   So before we pass the value to the database, returned from the startTime and endTime, to our backend, we will convert it to minutes.
 The rest of code / explanation will be on the time-intervals.tsx file

+  ## Calendar

+  The reason why we are not doing it like on the register, is because on the register we had many components and each component was a step that updates the row in the form, but in this case the process is easier and faster, the person will choose a day and a time, and becauseof that, this decision was made by the instructor.